Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 These tips will help protect your students from injury and help them have the best experience of the pose:

 - Remind your students to open their chests as they gaze upward, creating space and a heart-opening energetic movement in the pose while rolling shoulders back toward the spine.

 - Advise students to activate their obliques in order to remain balanced and stable as they turn their torsos upward.

 - Tell your students to activate their tricep muscles in order to lengthen their arms to create the shape of a triangle.

-If your legs are too close together, you won’t feel the full benefit of the pose.
-The length is unique to you and your legs, and you shouldn’t feel strained, but rather a pleasant stretch.
+- If your legs are too close together, you won’t feel the full benefit of the pose.
+The distance you need between your feed is unique to you and the length of your legs, but make the stance as wide as possible while still maintaining stability.
+You shouldn’t feel strained, but rather a pleasant stretch.